Sithistorian/ClientList/README.md

 # Client List

-This is a technical assessement
+This is my Client List technical assessment and my ver first use of Vue.js.

 # Instructions